 Q: What maximizes the effectiveness of studying with others?

 Be very careful when choosing your companions.
 Tutors make excellent study buddies.

 - Work with the people that motivate and inspire you.

-- Look for those that are alert and focused in class, those who ask questions and participate
+- Look for those that are alert/focused in class and who ask questions/participate.

-- An ideal study group is three to four people.
+- An ideal study group is three or four people.

-- Be prepared – do any reading, writing or assignments before the session to make the most of your time.
+- Be prepared!
+Complete any reading, writing, or assignments before the session to make the most of your time.